PriyanshuDangi/datahub-learn/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 ![SmartPy](../../../.gitbook/assets/mint_smartpy_run.png)

 If there are no errors, we will get the output in the right terminal.
 We can check it according to the tests defined.
 We defined the heading in h1 in tests as “tutorial tests”, so we can see that on the top.
 Other than that, we can look at the NFT contract and on scrolling, we can see the mint transaction as defined in the tests.
-So this looks perfect, and our contact is working correctly.
+So this looks perfect, and our contract is working correctly.

 ![SmartPy](../../../.gitbook/assets/mint_smartpy_output.png)